Skip to main content

 Do free chequing accounts have fewer features than paid accounts?

-Most no-fee chequing accounts come with the same everyday features you’d expect: debit purchases, bill payments, e-transfers, and mobile cheque deposits.
-Many even throw in perks like high interest rates or cash back that you rarely find with traditional paid accounts.
+Most no-fee chequing accounts come with the same everyday features as paid accounts: debit purchases, bill payments, e-transfers, and mobile cheque deposits.
+Some even offer added perks like high interest rates or cash back.

 The main trade-offs are usually around branch access and, in some cases, ATM networks.
 If you’re someone who likes to bank in person, a digital-first account may feel limiting.
 But if you’re already comfortable doing most of your banking online, you’ll likely find these accounts just as functional.